 604.7 AUTHORIZED UAS USE

-Use of a UAS will be at the direction of the Watch Commander of department member of the rank of Lieutenant or higher.
+Use of the UAS will be at the direction of the remote Pilot in Command (rPIC).
+Any member of the department of the rank of Sergeant or above may request a call out for air support resources.